SmarterApp/RDW_Ingest/CONTRIBUTING.md

 ## RDW_Ingest for Developers

 This document is targeted at developers contributing to the RDW_Ingest project.
+Please check README.md for more info.

 ### Coding Conventions